lupyuen/pinetime-rust-mynewt/rust/app/src/handdrawn.md

 We're calling C Functions from the open-source [__LVGL Graphics Library__](https://lvgl.io/).
 It's great for creating Graphical User Interfaces on Embedded Devices with images, text labels, buttons, ...

-The LVGL Library is used by many firmware developers to create Watch Faces in PineTime.
+The LVGL Library is used by many firmware developers to create Watch Faces for PineTime.
 We're calling the LVGL Library too...
 But from Rust.

 Now our sus code...